estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D43
+iOS and Swift.
+Success today with my table layout.
+So far, so good!

 ### R1D42
 iOS and Swift.
 Trying to figure out the best way to lay out the table view cells for this app.
 We’ll see how this turns out.